vladavilov/playground/risk-analytics-agent/ai_docs/3_core_logic/RiskPredictionService.md

   - `scheduled_economic_events`: `array` - A list of filtered, high-importance economic events.
 These are retrieved from the `EconomicCalendarService`.
 The detailed algorithm for transforming these events into model-ready features is specified in **Part 7, Section 11**.

 ##### 3.2.3.
 Time-Varying Observed Inputs (Historical time-series features whose future values are unknown)
 These features form the historical context for the model's predictions.
-For daily forecasting, these values are taken from the `t1d` summary of the `FinancialDataObject`.
+This section describes the superset of available features; the specific features used by each specialized model are detailed in the training dataset specifications in Section 8.1.
 - **Source:** `FinancialDataObject.market_data`
   - `price`: `float`
   - `bid_ask_spread_bps`: `float`